 Pinkeye Sue McKinney: Your own personal just what you asked for!
-We couldn't live without you and your endearing habits thru sociology, your glasses braaannhh! that BED! the droopyFarrah Fawcett cut and your Big Ben (a bosom companion!).
-All the niceties that make you Sue ("Oh you guys, I'm having an attack!'')
-Happy 19th Birthday, Bazoomba.
-We love you!
-Pam, Joyce, Maria,
+We couldn't live without you and your endearing habits - sleeping thru sociology, your glasses braaannhh! that BED! the droopyFarrah Fawcett cut and your Bin Ben (a bosom companion!).
+All the niceties that make you Sue ("Oh you guys, I'm having an attack!'
+Happy 19th Birthday, Bazoomb We love you!
+Pam, Joyce, Maria, MaryAnne

-Congradulations Buddswoman on a job well-done!
-Homecoming 76 was "lofty" experience: Love, Jod &
+Congradulations Buddswoman on a job well done!
+Homecoming 76 was 'lofty' experience: Love, Jod &

 Today is Candace C. Carson's birthday.
-I'd say call her and wish her all the best, but her answering service wants a night off.
-So if see her, give a kiss for all of us!
+I'd say call her and wish her all the best, but her answering see her, give a kiss for all of us!
 G

 Happy Birthday Christopher.
-Your present is in the trunk til after parietals.
+Your in the trunk til after parietals.
 Loving, Screen-Snatchers

-Kenny Richmond's birthday is Thursday, call him at 1034 and wish him a happy b day.
+Kenny Richmond's birthday is Thursday, call him at 1034 and wish him a happy b day